Murky15/codebase-mirror/code/llvm_example/README.md

 The vast and volatile landscape of LLVM IR is far outside the scope of this simple tutorial, to gain a comprehensive understanding for the basics of how LLVM IR is structured and how to handwrite your own .ll files I **strongly** recommend watching [this talk](https://www.youtube.com/watch?v=m8G_S5LwlTo) before continuing.

-LLVM additionally exposes a C++ API for building **in-memory** representations of LLVM IR for use when creating your own compiler.
+LLVM additionally exposes a C++ API for building **in-memory** representations of LLVM IR for modifying these constructs in code.
+This is helpful when, for example, you are creating your own compiler for a new language.

 ### The Goal
 Now that we have a basic understanding of LLVM, what it is, what it does, and why it's important; we can build our LLVM "Hello World" example program.